 Think about some of the most creative posters that you have seen throughout your life.
 I know that there are a handful that stick out in your brain.

-And in this article, I’m going to show you how to bring all of those together to come up with a creative poster idea.
+In this article, I’m going to show you how to bring all of those elements together to come up with a creative poster idea.

 Let’s be honest, this creative poster looks like it belongs on the wall of your favorite local boutique or coffee house.
 Maybe the one that knows you by name because you’re in there a little too often.